maarten-pennings/Lego-Mindstorms/ms4/faq.md

 - The most straighforward way is to press the Play button.
   Your program is compiled, uploaded and run. if a program was running on the hub, it is stopped.
-  Note that the Hub has 20 slots(0..19), the app calls them "storage positions".
+  Note that the Hub has 20 slots (0..19), the app calls them "storage positions".
-  By default your program goes to slot 0, but if you click the slot select button, you can specify another one.
+  By default your program goes to slot 0, but if you click one of the two the slot select buttons (the arrows), you can specify another slot.

   If you open the Hub connection on the PC, and then select tab Programs, you see the slots with the names of the project they store.
 Plus the option to delete or reorder slots.